 From beginning to end, this procedure should take about 10 minutes.

-troubleshooting your USB drive booting procedure
+Troubleshooting your USB drive booting procedure

 Check out the instructions below to troubleshoot any issues if the methods above didn't enable you to boot.